Extension of a Diophantine triple with the property $D(4)$: Introduction

 \begin{conj} Any $D(4)$-quadruple is regular. \end{conj}

-Results which support this conjecture in some special cases can be found for example in \cite{dujram}, \cite{bf}, \cite{fil_par}, \cite{fht} and some of those results are stated in the next section and will be used as known results.
+Results which support this conjecture in some special cases can be found for example in \cite{bf}, \cite{dujram}, \cite{fil_par} and \cite{fht}.
+Some of these results are stated in the next section and will be used in our proofs.

-In \cite{fm} Fujita and Miyazaki approached this conjecture in the $D(1)$ case differently -- they examined how many possibilities are there to extend a fixed Diophantine triple with a larger integer.
-They improved their result from \cite{fm} further in the joint work \cite{cfm} with Cipu where they have shown that any triple can be extended to a quadruple in at most $8$ ways.
+In \cite{fm}, Fujita and Miyazaki approached this conjecture in the $D(1)$ case differently.
+They examined how many possibilities there are to extend a fixed Diophantine triple with a larger integer.
+They improved their result from \cite{fm} further in their joint work with Cipu \cite{cfm}, where they have shown that any triple can be extended to a quadruple in at most $8$ ways.

-In this paper we will follow the approach and ideas from \cite{fm} and \cite{cfm} to prove similar results for extensions of a $D(4)$-triple.
-Usually, the numerical bounds and coefficients are slightly better in the $D(1)$ case, which can be seen after comparing Theorem \ref{teorem1.5} and \cite[Theorem 1.5]{fm}.
-To overcome this problem we have made preparations similar as in \cite{nas2} by proving a better numerical lower bound on the element $b$ in an irregular $D(4)$-quadruple and still many results needed considering and proving more special cases.
+In this paper, we will follow the approach and ideas from \cite{cfm} and \cite{fm} in order to deduce similar results for extensions of a $D(4)$-triple.
+Usually, the numerical bounds and coefficients are slightly better in the $D(1)$ case, which can be seen after comparing for instance Theorem \ref{teorem1.5} and \cite[Theorem 1.5]{fm}.
+In order to overcome this problem, we deduce a better numerical lower bound on the element $b$ in an irregular $D(4)$-quadruple, and consider separately all special cases which appeared in the proof (similar to \cite{nas2}).

 Let $\{a,b,c\}$ be a $D(4)$-triple which can be extended to a quadruple with an element $d$.
 Then there exist positive integers $x,y,z$ such that